RocketCommunicationsInc/astro-starter-kit/README.md

 ## How to Add additional Pages

 1. Create base files for use on your new page.

-   a.
-If using default conventions create a new directory under src/pages
+   1. If using default conventions create a new directory under src/pages
-   b.
-Create the needed files - [page name].html - Base HTML template for the new file - [page name].css - Custom styles for the new page if needed - [page name].js - Import css and add astro components
+   2. Create the needed files - [page name].html - Base HTML template for the new file - [page name].css - Custom styles for the new page if needed - [page name].js - Import css and add astro components

 2. Update webpack.dev.js and webpack.prod.js with new page

-   a.
-Add js file to entry if needed
+   1. Add js file to entry if needed
-   b.
-Add new HtmlWebpackPlugin instance to plugins array
+   2. Add new HtmlWebpackPlugin instance to plugins array

    **Example addition of a new page called home**